standoff-nlp/custom-languages/README.md

 * Tried symbolic link from custom_languages/lang and spacy/lang
 `ln -s /home/ajanco/projects/custom_languages/lang/klingon/  /home/ajanco/anaconda3/envs/spacy22/lib/python3.7/site-packages/spacy/lang`
 Model loads, but does not find the stop words.

+* Thank you David for suggestion on symbolic link.
+Also added STOP_WORDS to KlingonDefaults and it's working properly.
+We're back in business!